Learning a Hierarchical Latent-Variable Model of 3D Shapes: Abstract

 \section{Abstract}

-We propose the Variational Shape Learner (VSL), a hierarchical latent-variable model for 3D shape learning.
-VSL employs an unsupervised approach to learning and inferring the underlying structure of voxelized 3D shapes.
-Through the use of skip-connections, our model can successfully learn a latent, hierarchical representation of objects.
+We propose the Variational Shape Learner (VSL), a generative model that learns the underlying structure of voxelized 3D shapes in an unsupervised fashion.
+Through the use of skip-connections, our model can successfully learn and infer a latent, hierarchical representation of objects.
 Furthermore, realistic 3D objects can be easily generated by sampling the VSL's latent probabilistic manifold.
 We show that our generative model can be trained end-to-end from 2D images to perform single image 3D model retrieval.
-Experiments show, both quantitatively and qualitatively, the improved performance of our proposed model over a range of tasks.
+Experiments show, both quantitatively and qualitatively, the improved generalization of our proposed model over a range of tasks, performing better or comparable to various state-of-the-art alternatives.